lusee-night/refspec/README.md

 ```

 ## Building for pybind11

-An example of a command line (will be included in the Makefile soon):
+An example of a command line (for demonstration only).
+Note using the automatic generation of relevant include file names by python3,
+and automatic naming of the shared library which will be loaded as a Python module.
 ```bash
 g++ -I../include -I../extern -O3 -Wall -shared -std=c++11 -fPIC $(python3 -m pybind11 --includes) SpecConfig.cpp SpecOutput.cpp SignalGenerator.cpp RefSpectrometer.cpp pfb.cpp -lfftw3 -lfftw3f -o refspec$(python3.10-config --extension-suffix)
 ```